RavensbourneWebMedia/Web-development-workshop/sessions/week-09.md

 # Assignment

-Note the feedback your received and draft a plan of action (MD, push to GitHub)
+Note the feedback your received and draft a **plan of action**.

+* What feedback did you receive?
+* How do you intend to respond to that feedback?
+(Accept / reject feedback, and why?)
+* How do you intend to take your project forward?

+Write it in *MarkDown*, then push it to your fork of this project on GitHub (inside the `students > {yourName}` folder).